PiyushChanda/GCP_Notes/README.md

 It is still pretty basic and we are yet to have a fully functional web app

-Q - If you would like to control Load Balancing of an Web App, would we go for IAAS, PAAS or SAAS
+Q - If you would like to control Load Balancing of an Web App, would we go for IAAS, PAAS or SAAS This is a typical IAAS scenario, which is Google Compute Engine in this case.
+We can setup OS, Select Hardware.
+From Configuration to management all is on us.
+This is like setting up an on-premise system, the only difference being absolutely no need for buying the hardware or installing os/languages.
+This is required we want to control the load balancing and scaling for our Web Application.